-Water leaking from your air conditioner isn’t dangerous but can cause a lot of damage to your home.
-On the other hand, a coolant leak is dangerous for you and the environment.
-In either situation, repairing a leak will require professional air conditioning repair.
+Water leaking from your air conditioner isn’t dangerous but can cause a lot of damage to your house.
+In contrast, a coolant leak is dangerous for you and the environment.
+In either situation, repairing a leak will require skilled air conditioning repair.

-In most cases, you can prevent your air conditioner from leaking by requesting yearly air conditioning maintenance.
-During your appointment, an HVAC tech will closely check your system for issues and clean it.
-This service helps provide worry-free cooling and might even boost energy efficiency.
+In most instances, you can stop your air conditioner from leaking by requesting yearly air conditioning maintenance.
+During your appointment, an HVAC technician will closely check your system for issues and clean it.
+This service helps provide worry-free performance and may even improve energy efficiency.

 Find out why your air conditioner is leaking and how you can prevent it from happening in the future.

-Water is a natural byproduct of the cooling process.
-Your air conditioner has two systems, one outside and one inside.
-The indoor unit includes an evaporator coil that cools warm air as it blows over it.
+Water is a natural result of air conditioning.
+Your air conditioner has two units, one outside and one inside.
+The indoor unit has an evaporator coil that cools warm air as it moves over it.
 Condensation forms as the air cools, flows into a drain pan and goes out of your house through a condensate drain line.

 As time passes, mold can block the condensate drain line.
-This can result in water leaking inside your house.
+This can lead to water leaking inside your home.
 Our Heartland Heating & Cooling pros can eliminate clogs and get water draining again smoothly.
-Reach us at 515-344-3579 for help.
+Give us a call at 515-344-3579 for help.

 Air Filter Is Dirty